In the land of Shakespeare

 Another pose in the midst of a dialogue

-The end of the tour lead us to the garden of the house where couple of artistes were enacting the dialogues of Shakespeare’s plays.
-They took requests from the visitors and were performing some of the famous dialogues from those place.
+The end of the tour lead us to the garden of the house, where a couple of artistes were enacting the dialogues of Shakespeare’s plays.
+They took requests from the visitors and were performing some of the famous dialogues from Shakespeare’s work.
 While they were entertaining everyone, a small statue (or rather a bust) in the corner of the garden caught my eye.
 My guess got confirmed as I slowly walked towards the corner, it was a bust of our own ‘Rabindranath Tagore’.

 View from the garden